claremcgillis/Daedalus-Labyrinth/README.md

    The recursive abstraction can
      find one path through a maze starting one step closer to the treasure ending at the treasure without reaching any stepping stone more than once

+# Algorithm
+   move in all directions possible if person is not at a dead end
+      invoke abstraction
+   move back

+# version *0* wishlist
+   check for if a move is possible -- boolean array of moves represented by integers integer representing how many moves done